WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 control in detail.
 However, a picture is worth at least a thousand words in this case.
 Let's take a look.

-First, let's make some assumptions and statements about a hypothetical TCP connection.
-(This is a partial list, in order to simplify the example.)
+First, let's make some assumptions about a hypothetical TCP connection.

+* The TCP connection has already been established.
 * The sender application is Wallaroo.
 * Wallaroo is attempting to send 50,000 bytes of data to the receiver as quickly as possible.